renioko/MyMedTracker/README.md

 - Add, update, and delete patient records
 - View list of medicines assigned to patients
+- Add, view and delete medicines from database
-- Assign medicines to specific patients
+- Assign medicines to specific patients via prescriptions
 - PostgreSQL database support
 - Web-based interface using Flask
 - Object-oriented architecture with clear class structure